 - Vitamin C: also assists yeast (note: only use apple cider vinegar OR vitamin C)

-- Lecithin: softer texture, natural preservative (½ tsp per loaf)
+- Lecithin: softer texture, natural preservative (½ teaspoon per loaf)

-- Ginger: fluffier, and mild preservative (¼ tsp per loaf)
+- Ginger: fluffier, and mild preservative (¼ teaspoon per loaf)

 - Potato flakes: fluffier texture (¼ cup per loaf)